- Continue to access the medical treatment and services you need.

 Information from the Australian Department of Social Services

-From 18 February 2021 Victoria returns to COVIDSafe Summer restrictions.
+From 23 April 2021 Victoria continues to maintain COVIDSafe Settings restrictions.

-- a person with a medical condition including breathing problems or disability who may find wearing a face mask painful or difficult
+- a person with a physical illness or condition, or disability, which makes wearing a face mask unsuitable (including breathing problems or disability which may make wearing a face mask painful or difficult)

-- a person with a mental health condition who may find wearing a face mask stressful
+- a person with a mental health illness or condition who may find wearing a face mask unsuitable or stressful

 - persons who are Deaf or hard of hearing and those communicating with them, but only temporarily when the ability to see the mouth or facial expressions is essential for communication and where a distance of 1.5 metres can be maintained